pypa/pip/docs/html/user_guide.rst

 Per our :ref:`Python 2 Support` policy, pip 20.3 users who are using Python 2 will use the legacy resolver by default.
-Python 2 users should upgrade to Python 3 as soon as possible, since in pip 21.0 in January 2021, pip will drop support for Python 2 altogether.
+Python 2 users should upgrade to Python 3 as soon as possible, since in pip 21.0 in January 2021, pip dropped support for Python 2 altogether.

 How to upgrade and migrate